stefanonu/REM_Waste_challange/README.md

 ## 🌐 Live Demo

-You can access this URL: https://remwastechallange-8satezzqqerpymtepobxnv.streamlit.app/ Upload a short audio or video clip, or paste a YouTube link, and the app will classify the accent!
+You can access this URL: https://remwastechallange-8satezzqqerpymtepobxnv.streamlit.app/ Upload a short audio or video clip, or paste a YouTube link, and the app will classify the accent! ( you can use this one is an american accent video : https://www.youtube.com/watch?v=l8hpEvMW0oA )

 ## Setup Locally